DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/configmaps-secrets/use-configmap.md

    restartPolicy: Never
 ```

-1. Use `valueFrom` to specify the value of the env reference configuration item
+1. Use __valueFrom__ to specify the value of the env reference ConfigMap
 2. Referenced configuration file name
-3. Referenced configuration item key
+3. Referenced ConfigMap key

 ## Set the command line parameters of the container

-You can use configuration items to set the command or parameter value in the container, and use the environment variable substitution syntax `$(VAR_NAME)` to do so.
+You can use ConfigMaps to set the command or parameter value in the container, and use the environment variable substitution syntax __$(VAR_NAME)__ to do so.
 As follows.

 ```yaml
 apiVersion: v1